quarkiverse/quarkus-resteasy-problem/CONTRIBUTING.md

 `./mvnw clean verify -Pnative,jackson-classic -pl integration-test` - running tests in native mode

 ### Deployment and release
-Releases are managed and conducted by TietoEVRY.
+Releases are managed and conducted by Tietoevry.
 Stable (release) artifacts are available from Maven Central.

 ```
 ./mvnw release:prepare release:perform